List on Bids44 →

 Essential Checks

-2. Run a Phone Check app like “Phone Check and Test” from the Play Store for a full hardware diagnostic.
-It’s a quick way to test sensors, connectivity, and screen functions.
+2. Run Phone Diagnostic App: Download an app like “Phone Check and Test” or “Device Info HW” from the Play Store for a full hardware diagnostic.

-8. Check for screen burn-in: open a pure white image at full brightness and look for any faint shadows or ghosting from previous screen elements.
+8. Check for Screen Burn-in: Open a pure white image at full brightness.
+Look for any faint shadows, ghostly images, or discolouration, especially common on AMOLED screens with static UI elements.

-11. Test the charging port—plug in the 100W charger (ideally the original).
-Check for a snug fit and rapid charging activation.
+11. Test Charging Port: Plug in the original charger and cable.
 Wiggle the cable slightly to check for loose connections.
+Ensure it charges rapidly.

-12. Check for water damage by removing the SIM tray and looking inside the slot with a flashlight.
-You’ll see a small white/silver sticker (Liquid Contact Indicator).
-If it’s pink or red, the phone has had significant water contact.
+12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
+Look for a small white sticker (Liquid Contact Indicator) — if it’s pink or red, the phone has had water contact.

 Insider Checks

-THE SPEAKER MESH TEST (₹1,500-₹3,000 repair if water damaged).
-Look closely at the speaker grilles at the bottom and the earpiece mesh with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone shows signs of wear, it’s suspicious.
-Original meshes accumulate micro-dust over time that can’t be fully cleaned without replacement—a common fix after water damage to clear clogged speakers.
+THE SPEAKER MESH TEST.
+Look at the speaker grilles at the bottom with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille was likely replaced—often after water damage.
+Original meshes accumulate micro-dust that can’t be fully cleaned.
+A replaced mesh could indicate a prior repair, costing you ₹1,000-₹2,000 if the speaker itself needs fixing.

-THE HAPTIC FEEDBACK TEST (₹2,000-₹4,000 repair).
-Go to Settings > Sound & Vibration and try out the vibration intensity or haptic feedback options.
-The OnePlus 11R’s haptic motor should provide a sharp, clean, and distinct “tap” feeling.
-If it feels dull, buzzy, rattly, or weak, the haptic motor might be failing or has been replaced with a cheap, non-original component.
+THE HAPTIC FEEDBACK TEST (Android).
+Go to Settings > Sound & Vibration > Haptics and try different vibration patterns.
+The motor should produce a sharp, clean “tap” feeling.
+If it feels dull, buzzy, or rattly, the haptic motor is failing or has been replaced with a cheap knockoff.
+This is a ₹2,000-₹4,000 repair at a third-party shop.

 Common Scams to Watch For (India 2026)

 Google Account Lock (FRP).
-The phone might look perfectly clean and functional, but after a factory reset, it will ask for the previous owner’s Google account credentials.
-This is called Factory Reset Protection (FRP) and makes the phone unusable.
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup to ensure FRP is removed before you pay.
+The phone looks clean and boots up, but after a factory reset, it asks for the previous owner’s Google account details.
+This is Google Factory Reset Protection (FRP).
+ALWAYS ask the seller to factory reset the device in front of you and proceed through the initial setup steps until you reach the home screen, ensuring no account is linked.
+If they refuse, don’t buy it—it’s a ₹1,500-₹3,000 unlock service, if at all possible.

 Fake Battery Health Reading.
-Some sellers use modified software or apps that display a falsely high battery health percentage.
-The real test is actual usage—if a phone showing 90% battery health dies in 3-4 hours of moderate use, the reading is likely fake.
-Use AccuBattery to get a secondary opinion, but ultimately, trust your instincts and test it with real-world use.
+Some sellers use apps or software to spoof battery health percentages to make it look higher than it is.
+The real test is actual usage—if the phone dies in 3 hours despite showing 90%+ health, the reading is fake.
+Use AccuBattery to get a more reliable estimate over time, or simply trust your gut.

-Region-Locked Phones (Non-Indian Variants).
-Be cautious of phones imported from other regions (e.g., Chinese models) sold at suspiciously low prices.
-These might lack specific 5G bands required for optimal connectivity in India, or have different charging standards.
-Always check Settings > About Phone > Model Number; Indian models typically end in “IN/A.”
+Region-Locked Phones.
+Be wary of phones imported from other regions (e.g., China, Europe) being sold in India.
+These might have different 5G bands, potentially affecting connectivity, or missing features like FM radio.
+Always check Settings > About Phone > Model Number.
+Indian models usually end with IN.

 Seller’s Guide — How to Maximize Your OnePlus 11R Resale